 - Hotel New Grand: While throwing the term “new” into its name is slightly deceiving, this heritage hotel has got the “grand” part down pat.
 This historical property has a century of hospitality behind it and, although updated for the 21st century, shows off its turn-of-the-century elegance throughout.
 The location close to both Chinatown and Motomachi is fantastic as well.

 - Yokohama Royal Park Hotel: If mega views are what you’re after, look no further than this hotel located above the 52nd floor of the Yokohama Landmark Tower in Minato Mirai.
 Besides the amazing vistas of the city & bay, you can even catch a glimpse of Mount Fuji on a clear day!

 - InterContinental Yokohama Grand Hotel: The Yokohama accommodations experience doesn’t get much better than this fabulous luxury hotel in the heart of Minato Mirai.
-Guests will be absolutely delights, not just with its spacious modern rooms, but through its host of amenities including six on-site dining options, an indoor pool, sauna, fitness centre, and spa.
+Guests will be absolutely delighted, not just with its spacious modern rooms but through its host of amenities, including six on-site dining options, an indoor pool, sauna, fitness centre, and spa.